undergrad-partner-school

 Deadlines

-Be sure to apply to this school by January 4.
-If you are applying for a transfer, note that the application deadline is March 1.
+The application deadline for Georgia Institute of Technology is January 6.
+If you are applying for a transfer, the application deadline is March 3.

 Retention Rate

-The freshman retention rate for Georgia Institute of Technology was 98% in 2024, which is an excellent retention rate only the most prestigious institutions achieve.
+The freshman retention rate for Georgia Institute of Technology was 98% in 2025, which is an excellent retention rate only the most prestigious institutions have.

 The graduation rate is another indicator to take into account.
 It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year completion rate at this institution is 92%, which is considered an above-average graduation rate.
+The six-year graduation rate at this school is 94%, which is considered an above-average graduation rate.

 Student Body